sukriyatma/spring-restful-api/README.md

-# Spring Boot 3.2 Learning Project with Spring Security 6 and JWT Authentication
+# Spring Boot with Spring Security and JWT Authentication

 This repository serves as a learning project for those interested in exploring Spring Boot 3.2 along with the latest Spring Security version (6) and JWT (JSON Web Token) authentication.
 The project is designed to provide a hands-on experience for developers seeking to understand the fundamentals of Spring Boot and secure web application development.